2000 Hungarian Grand Prix: Background

-On 13 August 2000, the 3.975 km (2.470 mi) clockwise Hungaroring in Mogyoród, Pest, Hungary hosted the twelfth race of the 2000 Formula One World Championship, the 2000 Hungarian Grand Prix.
+On 13 August 2000, the 3.975 km (2.470 mi) clockwise Hungaroring in Mogyoród, Pest, Hungary hosted the 12th race of the 2000 Formula One World Championship, the 2000 Hungarian Grand Prix.
 Sole tyre supplier Bridgestone delivered the Soft and Extra Soft dry compound tyres to the event, the softest compounds available to teams.
 Entering the race, Ferrari's Michael Schumacher led the World Drivers' Championship with 56 championship points, ahead of McLaren teammates Mika Häkkinen and David Coulthard, who were tied for second on 54 championship points.
 Ferrari's Rubens Barrichello was fourth with 46 championship points, while Benetton's Giancarlo Fisichella was fifth with 18 championship points.
 Ferrari led the World Constructors' Championship with 102 championship points, four more than second-placed McLaren.
 Williams was third with 22 championship points, with Benetton fourth with 18 championship points.
 British American Racing (BAR) were fifth with 12 championship points.

 Following the on 30 July, teams prepared for the event by testing on circuits similar to the Hungaroring.
 Six teams tested high-downforce, racing setups at the Circuit Ricardo Tormo for three days.
 McLaren test driver Olivier Panis finished the first day ahead of Häkkinen.
 Pedro Diniz's Sauber car had an oil leak, restricting his team's testing time while the leak was rectified.
 Coulthard was fastest on the second day and Fisichella led on the final day.
 Benetton's Alexander Wurz spun and struck the tyre barrier.
 His car's wishbone hit his right leg, and he was taken to the circuit's medical centre before being transferred to a local hospital.
 Wurz was passed fit to compete in the race the day after his accident.
 Ferrari tested for five days at the Fiorano Circuit, focusing on car development, practice starts, aerodynamic testing and race distance simulations with test driver Luca Badoer.
 He was joined by Barrichello on the second day and Michael Schumacher from the fourth day onwards.
 Badoer and Michael Schumacher spent two more days at the circuit shaking down the Ferrari F1-2000 car.

 After three consecutive retirements, including first-lap collisions in Austria and Germany reducing his points lead from 22 points to 2, Michael Schumacher stated that his objective in Hungary was to avoid any incident on the first lap and finish in a points-scoring position.
 He was also confident that Ferrari would perform well on the track.
 Despite Ferrari president Luca di Montezemolo's comments to the press about Barrichello assisting Michael Schumacher's title aspirations, Barrichello revealed that he received backing from him to challenge for more victories and the championship.